Fuadmiguel/Fuadmiguel/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## My name is Fuad Miguel and my nickname is "Fuadmiguel"!

-- 🔭 I’m currently not working
-- 🌱 I’m currently learning (HTML,CSS and JavaScript)
 - 👯 I’m looking to collaborate on a advanced and strutured company
-- 🤔 I’m looking for help with grow up in the market
+- 🤔 I’m looking for help to grow on market
-- 💬 Ask me about Python
 - 📫 How to reach me: Social Medias and number.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I know a little about geography (lol)